AU-BCE-EE/guidance-GitHub/README.md

 Email [Sasha](mailto:sasha.hafner@bce.au.dk) or other team members or send a notification to the admin team by tagging ("mentioning") `@AU-BCE-EE/Admin` in any issue or discussion.

 # Members
-Current (7 December 2022) members of this account are listed below.
+Current (24 January 2024) members of this account are listed below.
 You can add any member to a repo using their user name, or add everyone by adding the team "members".

 | Name                   | User name       |